minoshim/qasMHD/2D/MPI/README.md

 The result is stored in `dat/`.

 ### How to check the result
-Since the raw simulation data stored in `dat/` are MPI-decomposed, users firstly merge them via
+Since the raw simulation data stored in `dat/` are MPI-decomposed, users firstly merge them by
 ```
 >./merge.out dat/ dat/
 ```